Kumbhar-Aniket111/Kubernetes/README.md

 Web-App          | Two nginx apps with services connected to Ingress controller.
 MySQL            | MYSQL Db created using Statefullset, configMap and Secret ApacheWebApp     | Apache app with HPA enabled.
 Job crated for load testing.
+Dashboard        | Create kind Dashboard for all kubernetes resources.